vaishnavitv/vaishnavitv/README.md

 :loop: Continuously educate myself and the team on the unique needs and strengths of neurodivergent individuals with unyielding determination.

-:trophy: Foster a sense of community and support, both within your team and with the wider neurodivergent community, without any exceptions whatsoever with full conviction.
+:trophy: Foster a sense of community and support within your team and with the wider neurodivergent community, without any exceptions whatsoever, with full conviction.

-:rotating_light: Take a stand for, and implement universal design principles in all software development without compromise with full confidence.
+:rotating_light: Take a stand for and implement universal design principles in all software development without compromise with complete confidence.

 :checkered_flag: Encourage experimentation and creativity that allows for varied perspectives and approaches to problem-solving without any restrictions whatsoever.